lCarvas/notes/docs/classes/remoteSensing/exploratory-analysis.md

 #### Tone

-The relative brightness or colour of objects in an image
+The relative brightness or color of objects in an image

 Generally, tone is the fundamental element for distinguishing between different features